2005 New Zealand rugby union tour of Britain and Ireland: First half

-Both sides started the game a bit rusty but the All Blacks quickly took control of the ball and position on the field, depleting the Welsh team of a chance at attack.
+The All Blacks took control of the ball and position on the field, to deter the chance of the Welsh team's offensive attack.

 New Zealand struck first with an early penalty before Byron Kelleher lost the first chance for a try in the 16th minute of play.
-The halfback took a quick tap at halfway, running 45 metres through a gap before getting tackled downfield, failing to offload to the open Tana Umaga at his shoulder.
+The halfback took a quick tap at halfway, running 45 meters through a gap before getting tackled downfield, failing to offload to the open Tana Umaga at his shoulder.
 Carter converted to be two from two and put the All Blacks out in front 6–0.

 Wales also missed a chance for a try that had to be substituted for penalty because of poor play.
-Gareth Thomas made it happen with a nice break through a missed tackle to set up a ruck inside the All Blacks' 22-metre line.
-With players wide, an easy catch and pass game would have got them the try they needed but poor ball handling ended up with the penalty being called instead.
+Gareth Thomas made it happen with a break through a missed tackle to set up a ruck inside the All Blacks' 22-meter line.
+A penalty was called for poor ball handling.
 First-five Stephen Jones converted it into points and decreased the deficit to a penalty's-worth, 3 points.

-Rico Gear scored the only try of the first half after some nice all round All Black play.
-With the scores at 6–3 in favour of the visitors, Chris Jack took the ball from the line-out in Welsh territory and provided the ball to the backs.
-Umaga straightened and feed back to Carter who spread it to Mils Muliaina, it was an easy pass out to Gear after that who scored in the right hand corner.
+Rico Gear scored the only try of the first half.
+With the scores at 6–3 in favor of the visitors, Chris Jack took the ball from the line-out in Welsh territory and provided the ball to the backs.
+Umaga straightened and feed back to Carter who spread it to Mils Muliaina.
+He then passed to Gear who scored in the right hand corner.
 Carter converted the sideline conversion and put the All Blacks out to 13.

-Wales gained confidence as the first half progressed but the Rico Gear try in the corner nine minutes from the half-time break gave the All Blacks the upper hand going into the second half.
+The Rico Gear try in the corner nine minutes from the half-time break gave the All Blacks the upper hand going into the second half.